-Buy (starts at $149.99)
+Buy: (starts at $99.99)

-4. Harman-Kardon Allure
+5. Harman-Kardon Allure

 If the reason you’re looking for alternatives to the Amazon Echo is because the design of those smart speakers just doesn’t appeal to you, let me introduce you to the Harman-Kardon Allure smart speaker.
 Unlike the Echo, which features a mostly functional industrial design, the ‘Allure’ has a very alluring design with a nice semi-transparent body and lighting features.

-The Allure smart speaker comes with 4 far-field microphones for voice recognition, and it should be able to hear you easily from across the room, plus, it has some amazing speakers — as you’d expect from a speaker built by Harman-Kardon.
+The speaker comes with 4 far-field microphones for voice recognition, and it should be able to hear you easily from across the room, plus, it has some amazing speakers — as you’d expect from a speaker built by Harman-Kardon.

-5. Apple HomePod
+6. Apple HomePod

-The speaker is designed pretty much like the Mac Pro of old, or the Echo Sub that was recently launched, but it’s mesh-design looks really nice, and the tiny display on top means you get some amazing animations when Siri is activated.
+The speaker is designed pretty much like the Mac Pro of old or the Echo Sub that was recently launched, but it’s mesh-design looks really nice, and the tiny display on top means you get some amazing animations when Siri is activated.